 Each atomizer contains a different Bols liqueur.
 They don’t just make genever!
-You are invited to atomize your nasal passages to your heart’s content with each liqueur fragrance.
+You can atomize your nasal passages to your heart’s content with each liqueur fragrance.
 Then you have to see how well you’re able to identify each one.
 The answers are above each bottle.
 I’m a fragrance fiend, so I just huff this stuff every time we visit.
 I just wish they made perfumes as well as liqueur.

 Then, you reach the pinnacle of the tour, and get to really use your entry ticket in earnest: your ticket has two drink tickets attached, one which is good for two shots of any of their liqueurs, and one for a proper mixed cocktail, using their own ingredients, of course.

 First, you have to decide what cocktail you want their bartenders to make for you.
 They have computer screens set up where you choose from four different flavour quadrants to narrow down the drink options.
 There really aren’t a lot of choices.
 But if you decide you don’t like the ingredients in the one you chose, you can change your mind and pick a different drink from the list.
 The computer then prints out a receipt-like paper with your drink name and recipe on it.
 Then you take your recipe receipt to the bartender.
 (The printout makes a nice little souvenir as well.
 I’ve kept all of ours).

-The bartenders here are quite skilled, mixing unusual ingredients together with flair and a bit of drama.
+The bartenders are quite skilled, mixing unusual ingredients together with flair and a bit of drama.
 It’s all part of the full Bols experience.
 The nicest part is getting to try shots of some of the liqueurs you wouldn’t normally get to try back home.
 Although we do get maybe a half dozen different Bols liqueurs here in Canada, it’s just a drop in the bucket for what they actually make (over 30!).
 My favourites are probably the Parfait Amour and the Elderflower flavours.